FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 accommodating over 1,000 jobs.
 This project will contribute to the revitalising of the city

 centre with new business, retail, and leisure opportunities.
-In line with my commitment to--- 10
+In line with my commitment to
+---
+10

 see enhanced connectivity and infrastructure, phase two of the Limerick to Foynes Rail Line